FSM transitional living Guidelines

 Section 10: Property Maintenance

-2. We have two 15-passenger vans registered and insured for ministry transportation.
+2. We have several mini-vans registered and insured for ministry transportation.

-4. We have insurance for property and housing.
+4. We have liability and auto insurance for property and housing.

 5. Only approved licensed staff will be transporting clients.

-6. All electrical, plumbing, propane, etc. has been replaced or inspected and is in good working condition.
+6. All electrical, plumbing, propane, etc. have been replaced or inspected and is in good working condition.

 Section 11: Emergency Disaster Plan